Overview of the Impact MA in Applied Psychology

 Focus: Teams, culture, and organisations

-This programme applies organisational psychology to modern, digital, and hybrid workplaces.
+This program applies organisational psychology to modern, digital, and hybrid workplaces.
 Learners explore psychological safety, culture design, leadership, collaboration, and change management in technology‑driven organisations.

 It is suited for organisational development professionals, transformation managers, employee experience designers, and culture leaders.